roman-milk/roman-milk.github.io/the-apartment.md

  A voice spoke from the bedroom: "Perhaps I should go and see how my son's doing?"

  Alexandra smiled at her mother as she appeared in the doorway.
 The woman lifted a camera to her eye.
 Alexandra closed her eyes against the glare of the flash and wondered how soon it would be before an album featuring Daniel and his mother was added to the collection.
 Then, all thought left her as she surrendered to the sensations between her legs.
-Report_Story #1